 “Daju!
 Will you go to Shipgyer today?”
 Dawkit asked the driver of the big yellow Savari Max.

-“Ok, keep one seat for me please” she shouted at the rear end of the Savari Max that drove past her leaving a cloud of dust behind.
+“Ok, keep one seat for me please,” she shouted at the rear end of the only taxi to her village, as it drove past her leaving a cloud of dust behind.

 Dawkit covered her face and got back to breaking stones.
 She broke stones for a living.
-It wasn’t as bad as it sounded, for the Border Road Organization paid the laborers well in these hilly slopes of Sikkim, where good roads were a blessing that evaded the steep terrains most of the time.
+It wasn’t as bad as it sounded.
+The Border Road Organization paid the laborers well in these hilly slopes of Sikkim, where good roads were a blessing that evaded the steep terrains most of the time.

-Dawkit anxiously looked towards Mangan, which was the biggest bazaar in the north district of Sikkim, it was also the district headquarter and all the important offices, hospitals, post office and everything that were of any importance could be found there.
-The grey dusty road divided the hill in two halves; the forest was greener towards their extremities on the either flanks and remained in a grey haze in the middle.
+Mangan was the biggest town in the north district of Sikkim.
+Being a district headquarter it housed all the important offices, hospitals, post office and shops.
+Everything that were of any importance could be found there.
+The grey dusty road divided the hill in two halves.
+The forested hillocks looked greener towards their extremities on the either flanks and remained in a grey haze in the middle.

-The rations would arrive at the driver’s whim and fancy but arrive it would and save for a drink or two everything else could be accounted for.
+The baggages would arrive at the driver’s whim and fancy but arrive it would, and save for a drink or two everything else could be accounted for.

 “What if the taxi doesn’t go today?”
-Saili, her friend asked Dawkit.
+Saili asked Dawkit.

 “What else?
-I’ll have to walk” Dawkit knew the taxi wasn’t coming today for it was already five in the evening.
+I’ll have to walk,” Dawkit knew in her heart the taxi wasn’t coming today for it was already five in the evening.

 “Okay Dawkit, be safe” her friend bid her goodbye.

-The night had come swiftly as she walked uphill, the birds and cicadas had all gone silent save for an irregular hoot of an owl and the tapping of the beetle.
-The water provided for the much-needed groove in the background raising the tempo whenever it met with a gorge.
-The forested path cracked beneath her feet being amply strewn with dried leaves and branches, she had lighted her pultho (lamp) a while back, it had been a little more than an hour now since she had started walking but the path did not seem to have reached the half way point as it should have from what she last remembered.
+Night came swiftly as Dawkit walked uphill.
+The birds and cicadas had all gone silent now save for an irregular hoot of an owl and tapping of the beetle.
+The ever frolicking waters from the stream provided the much-needed groove in the background raising the tempo whenever it met with a gorge.
+The forested path cracked beneath her feet, being amply strewn with dried leaves and branches.
+She had lighted her pultho (lamp) a while back.
+It had been a little more than an hour since she had started walking but the path did not seem to have reached the half way point as it should have from what she last remembered.

-It was eight pm by her watch now, she had been walking for two and a half hour, and she stopped to look at the amount of oil left in her lamp,
+It was eight pm by her watch, she had been walking for two and a half hour.
+She stopped to look at the amount of oil left in her lamp.

-“Ho!
-Hello!
+“Hey!
+Khamrimoo!
 You scared me!
-I did not hear you coming behind me!” it was Pemba, a man from her village his house was close to Dawkit’s mother’s house, she felt relieved to have met someone on this lonely uphill path.
+I did not hear you coming behind me.”
+It was Pemba, a man from her village, practically her neighbour.
+She felt relieved to have met someone on this lonely uphill path.

 “I had heard you were not well?”
-Dawkit enquired of her old neighbor.
+Dawkit enquired of her old neighbour.

 “Yes I had gone to the hospital, I am not too well.”
 He replied.
 He did not look well even by the light of the torch.
-His eyes looked sunken and black, they had a hollow look about them, he had lost considerable weight, and maybe he had some festering wound there was a waft of disagreeable smell of pus and chlorine that reminded her of hospital.
+His eyes looked sunken and black, they had a hollow look about them, he had lost considerable weight.
+There was a waft of disagreeable smell of pus and chlorine that reminded her of hospital, and maybe he had some festering wound.

-“I am glad to have met you anyway, how are you feeling now?
-You don’t look very good, what exactly had happened?”
-Dawkit felt a rush of new energy for having met someone to talk to on this forest path.
+“I am glad I met you, how are you feeling now?
+You don’t look very good, what exactly happened?”
+Dawkit felt a rush of new energy for having someone to talk to on this lonely path.
 They talked as they walked with Dawkit leading the way.

 “Oh!
-I thought Pem Diki had left school after she failed the class last year” Dawkit seemed surprised.
+I thought Pem Diki had left school after she failed the class.”
+Dawkit seemed surprised.